aio-libs/yarl/docs/api.rst

 Absolute and relative URLs
 --------------------------

-:mod:`yarl` supports both absolute an relative URLs.
+The module supports both absolute an relative URLs.

 Absulute URL should start from either *scheme* or ``'//'``.